argoproj/argo-rollouts/docs/features/vpa-support.md

   Normal  Created    35s   kubelet            Created container vpa-demo-rollout Normal  Started    33s   kubelet            Started container vpa-demo-rollout
 ```

 ## Requirements
 In order for the VPA to manipulate the rollout, the Kubernetes cluster hosting the rollout CRD needs the subresources support for CRDs.
 This feature was introduced as alpha in Kubernetes version 1.10 and transitioned to beta in Kubernetes version 1.11.
 If a user wants to use VPA on v1.10, the Kubernetes Cluster operator will need to add a custom feature flag to the API server.
 After 1.10, the flag is turned on by default.
 Check out the following [link](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/) for more information on setting the custom feature flag.

-When installing VPA you may need to add the following in RBAC configurations for `system:vpa-target-reader` cluster role as by default VPA maynot support rollouts in all the versions.
+When installing VPA you may need to add the following in RBAC configurations for `system:vpa-target-reader` cluster role as by default VPA may not support rollouts in all the versions.

 ```yaml
   - apiGroups: